 Public liability – This is essential for any business which comes into contact with members of the public, for example, friends or family members of residents.
 If someone is hurt or injured on your premises, they could bring a claim against you.
 Public liability covers legal costs, or any compensation ordered if you are found liable.

 Employer’s liability – If you use staff at your care home, an employee could bring a claim against you if they hurt themselves whilst at work.
-Employer’s liability cover protects an employer in these circumstances.
+Employer’s liability coverage protects an employer in these circumstances.

 There is a range of additional types of care home cover available.
-Choose the right level of cover for your business and circumstances, and ensure you are only paying for cover you actually need.
+Choose the right level of cover for your business and circumstances, and ensure you are only paying for cover you need.

 - Abuse cover

 - Treatment risk cover